* The last place on this textile tour has just been snapped up, but we’re about to start a waitlist as cancellations do sometimes happen.

-This 9-day creative experience combines a series of workshops with local makers, talks and tours of textile studios, with exploring the island and learning about its history and heritage.
-We’ve also included a luxury boat trip to the nearby Isle of Raasay.
+This 8-day creative experience combines a series of workshops with local makers, talks and tours of textile studios, with exploring the island and learning about its history and heritage.

 This unique textile adventure includes:

-> Full day at Island at the Edge croft including introductory workshop to spinning and wool processing; full croft tour (meet the sheep!)
+> Half day at Island at the Edge croft including croft tour (meet the sheep!) and introductory session to spinning

-> Full day workshop at The Handspinner Having Fun – choose between felting and peg loom weaving
+> Full day workshop at The Handspinner Having Fun – felting and peg loom weaving

 > Dorset Button making workshop with TJ Frog

-> Visits to Skye Skyns, Skye Weavers, West Coast Weavers
+> Visits to Skye Skyns, Skye Weavers, Shilasdair Yarns

 and for your comfort: